Regulation and Policies

 – The adjustment duration procedure as described will be applied retroactively to all adjustments from the 2017 GAM Net Tournament Season.
 For example, a player that triggered an adjustment in his or her first tournament of 2017, and then played in three more GAM Net Tournaments for the remainder of 2017, has two remaining GAM Net Tournaments where his or her adjustment will be enforced provided he or she does not shoot another round that triggers an adjustment within those tournaments.

-– The differentials for each GAM Net Tournament round will be calculated using the index the competitor is playing off of for that particular round, i.e., his or her lowest index for the last 12 months.
+– The differentials for each GAM Net Tournament round will be calculated using the index the competitor is playing off of for that particular round.

-– Adjustments may be made for the second round of the Michigan Net Amateur and the Michigan Senior Net Amateur should the competitor shoot a first-round score that triggers an adjustment.
+– Adjustments will not be made for the second round of the Michigan Net Amateur and the Michigan Senior Net Amateur should the competitor shoot a first-round score that triggers an adjustment.

 – For the GAM Net Match Play Championship, no adjustments will be made between the stroke-play round and the first round of match play, or between matches.
 Should a competitor shoot a score in the stroke-play round that would trigger an adjustment, the adjustment will be applied for all other GAM Net Tournament rounds going forward.